Woki-Leo/Carbonfiber-X-Axis/README.md

-# Lightweight X Axis Mod for the Voron 2.4
+# Lightweight X Axis Mod for the Voron 2.4 and Trident

-**CURRENTLY UNDER DEVELOPMENT AND TESTING**
+**ALMOST DONE WITH DEVELOPMENT AND TESTING!**

 ![grafik](Resources/Axis%20image.png)